 Focus on controlling what you do in your house.
 This can be challenging if your children align with your ex to undermine your authority.
 Although it’s ideal to have consistency between households, it is often not possible.
 Inform your kids that you make the rules at your house, and your ex makes the rules at their house.
 If your ex tries to intercede, thank him for his input and assure him you’ve got things covered.

 Enlist the aid of family law professionals.
 If your ex’s controlling behavior becomes so intrusive or hostile that life feels unmanageable, you will need professional help to solve problems and make decisions.
 Some couples have regular sessions with parenting coordinators or go to mediation to avoid a lengthy court battle.
 Some exes, however, are incapable of mediating; if you have one of these, you will have to let your attorney resolve the matter.

 Are you dealing with a controlling ex in your divorce?
 Our attorneys have the experience and skills required to minimize conflict.
-Please contact us to schedule your free attorney consultation.
+Please contact us to schedule your attorney consultation.